 What is the salary range of a CMA?

-What are the job opportunities for a CMA?
+What are the career outlook for a CMA?

 A Certified Medication Aide can work in a variety of medical settings.
 Basically anywhere that administers medication to patients can be a future workplace for you, including hospitals, in-home medical care, nursing homes and more.